Applicability

-This guide walks you through using Laravel’s Eloquent ORM to connect to OceanBase Database, covering essential steps like creating tables, inserting data, and querying records.
+This topic describes how to use Laravel Eloquent ORM to connect to OceanBase Database and perform basic operations such as creating tables, inserting data, and querying data.

 Prerequisites